isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 Using the `... on CMArticle` expression, the search result expands every _CMArticle_ result, using the fields _creationDate_, _title_, _teaserText_ and _remoteLink_.

-Additionally, you query the picture with its data.
+Additionally, the picture is queried with its data.
 It contains the available crops, minimum sizes, mime type and size which you need for the RSS feed.

-A single result item of the result might look like this:
+A single item of the result might look like this:

 ```json
   {